retaildevcrews/ServicePrincipal/infra/README.md

 The script will **not** perform a terraform apply.
 This step must be performed manually to prevent any premature infrastructure changes.

 ### First Run
+On first run, a ResourceGroup and StorageAccount will be created for the application and Terraform state management.
+Additionally, the terraform.tfvars file will be created as input into the Terraform infrastructure code.
+The Terraform code will push information about the created identies and resources into the KeyVault for the application.

+The provision-environment script will check the names for 1) length and 2) public uniqueness.
+If there is any constraint violation, the script will report an error.
+If this happens trying changing the application name and/or the tenant.
+Remember the tenant should be a short abbreviation to help scope the resource names.
+There are only a limited number of characters available.

 In the example below, appname=**mysp**.
 You should substitue your own unique value determined above in the DNS search.

 ```bash